 This grievance procedure requires the school’s process be “prompt and equitable,” meaning it must be a timely response to discrimination and provide both parties equivalent rights during the disciplinary process rather than having one-sided due process.
 For example, if the accused student is given a right to have an attorney present, so may the accusing student.

-Both the Clery Act and the DCL require school employees that address sexual violence complaints to have appropriate training.
-ED also recommends that professors, campus police, administrators, counselors, health center staff, cleaning staff, coaches, resident advisers and others likely to receive reports be trained on how to identify and report sexual harassment and violence.
+Employee Training: Both the Clery Act and Title IX Guidance require school employees that address sexual violence complaints to have appropriate training.
+The U.S. Department of Education (ED) also recommends that professors, campus police, administrators, counselors, health center staff, cleaning staff, coaches, resident advisers and others likely to receive reports be trained on how to identify and report sexual harassment and violence.

 According to the Department of Education, schools need to: